Perugia Press Prize

 - Poets must be women, which is inclusive of transgender women and female-identified individuals.
 Because gender inequality still occurs in publishing, we consider it part of our explicit feminist mission to support and promote women’s voices in print.

 - Perugia Press seeks to promote diversity and highlight marginalized and underrepresented voices in our publications, and to that end we encourage submissions written by poets of all abilities, ages, and sexual orientations, and from across all cultural, socio-economic, ethnic, racial, and religious backgrounds.
-We welcome submissions from across the globe, though they must be written in English.

 - Perugia Press is open to considering hybrid forms, including those incorporating visuals or created in collaboration.